 We calculate all perquisites and personal benefits based on the incremental cost we incur to provide such benefits.
 For financial planning services, we compute incremental cost based on the actual cost incurred by us for the financial planning service for the applicable Named Executive.

 GRANTS OF PLAN-BASED AWARDS

-The following table provides additional information on stock awards and non-equity incentive plan awards made to our Named Executives during the year ended December 31, 2022.
-No stock option awards were granted to our Named Executives in 2022.
+The following table provides additional information on stock awards, option awards and non-equity incentive plan awards made to our Named Executives during the year ended December 31, 2023.